I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 - Emails from the courier service (UPS or FedEx) with tracking information and alerts indicating:

-- When the label is generated,
+- When the label is generated

-- when the package ships,
+- When the package ships

-- any delays along the way,
+- Any delays along the way

-- the package has been delivered.
+- When the package has been delivered

-- For all shipments, charges will be submitted via Workday, by the stockroom staff, on the approved funding source, indicated on the shipment request form.
+- For all shipments, charges will be submitted via Workday by the stockroom staff on the approved funding source (indicated on the shipment request form).
 Financial documentation will be uploaded to Workday.
 The shipper may need to approve the charges in Workday, depending on the funding source.

 Nonhazardous vs. Hazardous Materials

-What are nonhazardous materials?
+What are NONHAZARDOUS materials?

-- Are nonpathogenic organisms (do not cause disease),
+- Nonpathogenic organisms (do not cause disease)

-- Do not contain lithium batteries,
+- Do not contain lithium batteries

 What are HAZARDOUS materials?

-Hazardous materials are one or more of the following:
+Hazardous materials are (one or more of the following)…

-- Pathogenic organisms (will cause disease),
+- Pathogenic organisms (will cause disease)

-- Flammable liquids (ethanol, acetone) or solids (magnesium ribbon),
+- Flammable liquids (ethanol, acetone) or solids (magnesium ribbon)

-- Corrosives such as hydrochloric acid or potassium hydroxide,
+- Corrosives such as hydrochloric acid or potassium hydroxide

 - Toxic chemicals (such as methylene chloride).
 These may still be considered hazardous if present in a piece of apparatus, such as the “Drinking Bird” which typically contains methylene chloride.